jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 With all that said, I can only speak for what Australia has done but yes, I think some measures can be seen as too authoritarian.
 But I'm also of the belief that if you want to participate in society, you mustn't be a danger to others.
 So I believe these measures are sufficiently justified under a concern for public health.

 You could then argue that any authoritarian move should be resisted, which I would agree with.
 But in the grand scheme of awful authoritarian moves being done, why are you protesting so hard the one that would improve public health?
-I can think a three words from the US that are much more disastrous.
+I can think of three words that have recently come from the US which are much more disastrous.

 Texas abortion bounty.